CudaText-addons/cuda_lint_jshint/readme/readme.txt

 Plugin for CudaLint.
-Supports JavaScript lexer.
+Supports JavaScript lexer, using JSHint.
+Requires Node.js in PATH.

-It uses JSHint, included in this package, it's installed via "npm install jshint".
+JSHint is included in this package, it's installed via

-Needs Node.js in PATH - for Win32 it's "node.exe", for Linux it's "nodejs".
+$ npm install jshint

 Config file can be used, .jshintrc, read the info http://jshint.com/docs/

-Ported from SublimeLinter-jshint by Alexey T.
+Ported from SublimeLinter-jshint by Alexey Torgashin (CudaText)
+License: MIT